mysql-otp/mysql-otp/README.md

 Maintaining
 -----------

+This is for the project's maintainer only.

 Tag a new version using using sematic versioning rules.
+Push tags using `git push --tags`.

 After tagging a new version, update the changelog using `make CHANGELOG.md` and commit it.

-Update the documentation and online coverage reports using `make gh-pages`.
+Update the online documentation and coverage reports using `make gh-pages`.
 Then push the gh-pages branch using `git push origin gh-pages`.

 License